-BMP 1200: Low Disturbance Placement of Seed & Fertilizer
+BMP 1200: Low Disturbance Placement of Fertilizer

-Technologies that reduce soil disturbance while banding fertilizer (or forage seed) and that direct precision amounts of nutrients are beneficial to the environment.
+Technologies that reduce soil disturbance while banding fertilizer and that direct precision amounts of nutrients are beneficial to the environment.

-BMP 1200 has a cost share ratio of 30 per cent government, 70 per cent applicant, and an overall funding cap of \$140,000 across all Eligible Practices.
-A single Application Worksheet can include all eligible practices within BMP 1200.
+BMP 1200 has a cost share ratio of 30 per cent government, 70 per cent applicant, and an overall funding cap of \$65,000 across all eligible practices.
+A single Application Worksheet can include multiple eligible practices within BMP 1200.

-Code Practice Description Сар 1201 Low disturbance seed delivery, including discs/knives/etc.; tanks (for inoculants, additional seed, etc.); additional seeding attachments for single pass establishment of a forage or cover (e.g., Valmar, grass seed meter box); etc. \$75,000 1202 Low disturbance fertilizer delivery, including discs/knives/etc. to enable single pass fertilization while seeding; tanks (for fertilizer); etc. \$40,000 1203 Technology that improves nitrogen management strategies such as sensors, monitors, and meters (section control) on seeder to enable variable rate fertilizer application \$20,000 1204 Consultant fees: Zone mapping expenses up to enable variable rate.
-Not eligible as a stand-alone application, must be an addon to Practice Code 1201, 1202, and/or 1203. \$5,000
+Code Practice Description Сар 1202 Low disturbance fertilizer delivery, including discs/knives/closing wheels etc. to enable single pass fertilization while seeding; tanks (for fertilizer); etc. \$40,000 1203 Technology that improves nitrogen management strategies such as sensors, monitors, and meters (section control) on seeder to enable variable rate fertilizer application \$20,000 1204 Consultant fees: Zone mapping expenses up to enable variable rate.
+Not eligible as a stand-alone application, must be an add- on to Practice Code 1202, and/or 1203. \$5,000